-- 15.1 There are circumstances when it will be appropriate for staff to use reasonable force to safeguard children.
+- 438: Records should be reviewed so that potential patterns of concerning behaviour can be identified.
+Where a pattern of such behaviour is identified, the school or college should decide on a course of action through its disciplinary procedures. - 439At Sandown School staff can report and record such concerns using a secure encrypted system called CONFIDE. - Any entries will be kept for 2 years until after a member of staff leaves. - 15.
+The use of 'reasonable force' - 15.1.
+There are circumstances when it will be appropriate for staff to use reasonable force to safeguard children.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
-The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom. - 15.2 Please see Behaviour Management Policy (and ESBAS Restrictive Physical Intervention Guidance for Schools Settings and Colleges May 2021) for further guidance on the use of reasonable force and restrictive physical interventions. - 15.3 When managing incidents of reasonable force and restrictive physical interventions the school will consider whether to liaise with the LADO, where it is thought that the physical intervention may lead to an allegation.
+The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom. - 15.2.
+Please see behaviour policy (and Restrictive Physical Intervention Guidance for Schools Settings and Colleges May 2023) for further guidance on the use of reasonable force and restrictive physical interventions - 15.3.
+When managing incidents of reasonable force and restrictive physical interventions the school will consider whether to liaise with the LADO, where it is thought that the physical intervention may lead to an allegation.